 Prime summer months are from late June to early September.
 During those months the weather will be hot, could be rainy on some days too.

-The Royal Tyrell Museum is open all year around.
-Summer hours to the museum are long, but also expect long wait times.
-The museum is very popular with kids and you wouldn’t believe we had a hard time finding parking spot in early April.
+The Royal Tyrell Museum is open all year round.
+Summer hours to the museum are long but also expect long wait times.
+The museum is very popular with kids and you wouldn’t believe we had a hard time finding a parking spot in early April.
 Avoid visiting during Easter or Spring breaks, if possible; unless if you have kids wanting to go on an Easter Egg Hunt.